-We are offering 808,080 Class A Units.
-Each Class A Unit consists of one share of common stock and a warrant to purchase 0.5 shares of our common stock (together with the shares of common stock underlying such warrants).
+We are offering up to 6,557,377 Class A Units.
+Each Class A Unit consists of one share of common stock and a warrant to purchase one share of our common stock (together with the shares of common stock underlying such warrants).

-\$ [●] combined price for each Class A Unit.
+\$[●] combined price for each Class A Unit.

-We are also offering 6,400 Class B Units to purchasers who prefer not to beneficially own more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering.
-Each Class B Unit will consist of (i) one share of Series A Preferred Stock, par value \$0.01 per share, convertible into a number of shares of common stock equal to \$1,000 divided by \$1.98 (the "Conversion Price") and (ii) a number of warrants to purchase 1,616,161 shares of our common stock equal to 50% of the common stock underlying each share of Series A Preferred Stock (together with the shares of common stock underlying such shares of Series A Preferred Stock and such warrants).
+We are offering up to 4,000 Class B Units to purchasers who prefer not to beneficially own more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering.
+Each Class B Unit consists of (i) one share of Series A Preferred Stock, par value \$0.01 per share, convertible into a number of shares of common stock equal to \$1,000.00 divided by \$0.61 (the "Conversion Price") and (ii) a number of warrants to purchase 1,639 shares of our common stock, equal to 100% of the common stock underlying each share of Series A Preferred Stock (together with the shares of common stock underlying such shares of Series A Preferred Stock and such warrants).

-\$1,000 combined price for each Class B Unit.
+\$1,000.00 combined price for each Class B Unit.